lady-rose/lady-rose/README.md

-  - "I want to go to the bazaar, but it's on the riverbed...."
+   *"I want to go to the bazaar, but it's on the riverbed...."*

-  - Remilia Scarlet
+  — Remilia Scarlet